 Provisions on establishment of an Audit Committee are stipulated in the Swedish Companies Act and Swedish Corporate Governance Code, and provisions on the establishment of a Compensation Committee are stipulated in the Swedish Corporate Governance Code.

-In conjunction with the Board meeting at which the Board adopts the annual accounts, the Board will meet with and receive a report from the Company’s external auditors.
-At the same time, the Board will also meet with the auditors without the presence of the President & CEO or other members of senior management.
+In conjunction with the Board of Directors’ adoption of the annual accounts and the accounts for the third quarter, the Audit Committee meets with and receives a report from the company’s external auditors.
+At the same time, the Committee also meets with the auditors without the presence of the CEO, the Group CEO, or other members of Group management.